karlhulme/jsonotron/readme.md

 Property Name | Description
 ---|---
-name | A name for the enum type. title | An optional display name for the enum type, typically prefixed with a capital letter. documentation | A commonmark description of the enum. items | An array of objects. items.value | A string value that is unique within the array.
+name | A name for the enum type. title | A display name for the enum type. documentation | A commonmark description of the enum. items | An array of objects. items.value | A string value that is unique within the array.